 Compare car insurance quotes

-In 2019, the Department for Transport announced that all fuel pumps in the UK were to be provided with new labels.
+In 2019, the Department for Transport announced that all fuel pumps in the UK were to get new labels.

-These would make it crystal clear which type of fuel – petrol or diesel – they deliver.
+These should make it crystal clear which type of fuel – petrol or diesel – they deliver.

-Since then, petrol pumps have been fitted with a circular label with E5 written inside it.
+Since 2019, then, petrol pumps have also been fitted with a circular label with E10 written inside it.

 Diesel pumps have a square label with rounded corners and B7 inside.